FredKSchott/fflip/README.md

 ![icon](fflipIcon.png) fflip
 ============================

-Working on a feature on your team?
+Working on a secret new toolbar?
 Starting a closed Beta?
-Rolling out a feature over the next few weeks?
+Rolling out a new feature over the next few weeks?
 Fa-fa-fa-fa-fa-fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users, based on thier user id, join date, paid status, and whatever else you can think of. `fflip`'s goal is to be the most extendable feature flipping module out there, with a focus on both large and small teams.

 ##Features
 - Easily create custom criteria rules based on how your users are represented